pingcap/tipocket/README.md

 tiup playground --kv 3
 ```

-* Specify that cluster as SUT cluster on Tipocket
+* Specify that cluster as SUT cluster on TiPocket

 ```Go
 suit := util.Suit{